Hever Castle, Kent

-Hever Castle in Kent, is renowned for being the former home of Anne Boleyn, wife on Henry VIII.
-It’s Anne’s ghost that has been witnessed here many times throughout the years.
+Hever Castle in Kent is renowned for being the former home of Anne Boleyn, wife of Henry VIII.
+It’s the ghost of Anne Boleyn that has been witnessed here many times throughout the years.

-Thomas and Elizabeth had many children together, and one of which was Anne Boleyn.
+Thomas and Elizabeth had many children together, and one of whom was Anne Boleyn.

-Anne’s ghostly apparition has been seen wandering the gardens of the castle, often drifting over the bridge that crosses the River Eden.
-Perhaps she is returning to a place where she spent many happy years, and from where she began her journey that would change the face of history for England.
+Anne Boleyn’s ghostly apparition has been seen wandering the castle’s gardens, often drifting over the bridge that crosses the River Eden.
+Perhaps she is returning to a place where she spent many happy years and from where she began her journey that would change the face of history for England.

 If you want to catch a glimpse of her ghost, it’s believed she appears most often on Christmas Eve.